spdk/spdk/doc/nvme.md

 SCSI to NVMe Translation Layer is not implemented.
 Tools that are using this layer to identify, manage or operate device might not work properly or their use may be limited.

+## NVMe LED management {#nvme_led}

+It is possible to use the ledctl(8) utility to control the state of LEDs in systems supporting NPEM (Native PCIe Enclosure Management), even when the NVMe devices are controlled by SPDK.
+However, in this case it is necessary to determine the slot device number because the block device is unavailable.
+The [ledctl.sh](https://github.com/spdk/spdk/tree/master/scripts/ledctl.sh) script can be used to help with this.
+It takes the name of the nvme bdev and invokes ledctl with appropriate options.